unhcr/koboloadeR/README.md

 ## Prerequisite
 To be able to use koboloadeR you will need:

- * R: download here: https://cran.rstudio.com/).
+ * Java JRE  (https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html): JAVA is required to manipulate excel files.

+ * R (https://cran.rstudio.com/).
 For Windows, choose "install R for the first time".

+ * **Only for windows user** RTools (https://cran.r-project.org/bin/windows/Rtools/)  - This executable is needed to install the package from github.

  * R Studio  (https://www.rstudio.com/products/rstudio/download/#download)

 ## Software installation
+ * Install Java JRE: please make sure that JAVA_HOME is actually recorded as an [Environment Variable](https://java.com/en/download/help/path.xml).
+Note in some case, you may need to reboot your computer to ensure that this environement variable is properly accounted for.
  * Install R: follow instruction from the installer.
+ * Install RTools: follow instruction from the installer.
  * Install R Studio: follow instruction from the installer
  * Launch R Studio